MikroElektronika/mikrosdk_click_v2/clicks/eeprom12/details.md

 ## Example Description

-> This example demonstrates the use of EEPROM 12 click board™.
+> This example demonstrates the use of EEPROM 12 Click board™.
 > The demo app writes specified data to the memory and reads it back.

 **The demo application is composed of two sections :**